chrisbodhi/newschematic/content/blog/how-to-save-327-6-million-using-rust.md

 Read more about the Mars Climate Orbiter on [Wikipedia](https://en.wikipedia.org/wiki/Mars_Climate_Orbiter).

-_Thanks to Adam Melnyk for reviewing._
+_Thanks to Adam Melnyk and /r/rust for reviewing._